 Some accidents are simply that – accidents which happen despite every reasonable precaution being taken and where no one is to blame.
 If, however, you have been hurt in an accident where you believe another party was at fault then you may be able to claim compensation.

 As the claimant, the onus is on you to demonstrate that another party was to blame, which is why it is so important to have a lawyer who understands the nuances of RTA compensation claims inside and out.
-Information they will use to help substantiate your claim can be:
+The information they will use to help substantiate your claim can be:

 - Police reports, if they attended the scene (which they should do if someone has been even slightly injured)